 Nope.
 This information should be sought after if you can.
 It should be delivered in 100% truth as the child can understand and their complete past, what you know, should be completely told to a child by the age of 12.

 I don’t believe it does.
 My children, though here for different circumstances by their biological families, know they are loved and they are safe.
 They also know that their families loved them the only way that they could.

 I was waiting for a year for 2 of my children.
 It took 2 years for my other child.
 It all depends on what you are open to.
 The more open you are to a child of God, the sooner it could be a reality.
 If you are tied down to a newborn, blonde hair, blue-eyed little girl…your wait time will be longer.

 Children must be placed with same-race families in order to thrive

 We are a trans-racial family.
-Our family tries to keep his heritage alive by listening to music, reading books, having pictures, things from his country.
+Our family tries to keep his heritage alive by listening to music, reading books, and having pictures, and things from his country.
 Also, we try to get together with fellow adoptive families from Ethiopia.
 We do the best we can knowing full well that we can never replace a first-hand experience he would have had had he stayed with his biological family.